nush16/T3A2-A/readme.md

 - Administrators can oversee all appointments, assist in scheduling, and handle cancellations or rescheduling.

-- A comprehensive dashboard will be available to give an overview of all operations for Administrators  including appointments, cancellations, patient and doctor data.
+- A  dashboard will be available to give an overview of all operations for Administrators  including appointments, cancellations, patient and doctor data.

 - Administrators will receive notifications about important activities in the system, such as new appointments, cancellations, rescheduling, etc.

+## Nice to haves:

+We're also considering that beyond developing the online appointment appli for a specific GP centre, we could expand it into a location-based GP clinic search application including extra functionalities such as geolocation services, customized search filters and appointment booking with multiple clinics.

+-